1980 Ford Thunderbird coupe

 It would get worse in the following two years: 86,693 in 1981 and 45,142 in 1982.
 By 1982, the Thunderbird was being handily outsold by all four of the mid-size GM coupes: Buick Regal, Chevrolet Monte Carlo, Oldsmobile Cutlass, and Pontiac Grand Prix.
 It would take the next Thunderbird design in 1983 to redress this balance.

-According to Hagerty’s valuation tools, all the money for a 1980 Thunderbird Silver Anniversary in #1/Concours condition is $13,400, with a far more typical #3/Good car going for $5,000.
-This generation of Thunderbirds maintains some presence in the Hemming’s Motor News classifieds and on eBay Motors.
-As I write this in November 2017, there’s a black/silver two-tone 1980 with 85,000 miles for sale in Germany.
-The price: $12,800.
+According to Hagerty’s valuation tools, a 1980 Thunderbird Silver Anniversary in #1/Concours condition is $25,500, with a far more typical #3/Good “normal” Thunderbird going for $8,800.
+This generation of Thunderbirds maintains some presence in the Hemming’s Motor News classifieds, on eBay Motors, and on Bring a Trailer.
+As I write this blog entry in October 2025, there’s a Silver Metallic 1980 with gray cloth seats and the 255 ci V8 on Hemmings, showing 73,000 miles and asking $11,500.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.